Notice

 Barnet and Southgate College

-Barnet and Southgate College has been awarded £4,308,689 for three projects to support decarbonisation across its Barnet, Colindale, and Southgate campuses.
+Barnet and Southgate College has been awarded £4,308,689 for three projects to support the decarbonisation across its Barnet, Colindale, and Southgate campuses.
 At all three campuses, existing fossil fuel heating systems will be replaced with air source heat pumps.
-Solar panels will also be installed at the Barnet and Southgate campuses to generate renewable energy on site.
+Solar panels will also be installed at the Barnet and Southgate campuses to help generate renewable energy on site.
 Additionally, new building energy management systems will be installed at all sites to improve their energy efficiency.
 Additional energy efficiency upgrades will also be undertaken at the Southgate campus, including the installation of new roof insulation and glazing.

 Barts Health NHS Trust